gratipay/inside.gratipay.com/www/appendices/security-program.md

 *   Recognize your contribution on HackerOne;
 *   Reward you with a bounty, ranging from $1 to $100 based on the severity of the vulnerability and the quality of your report (reports received prior to 2016-01-31 are not eligible for monetary rewards).

+Please note that our policy is to fully disclose all resolved issues, in the interest of openness and transparency for our customers.

 ## Scope

 * [https://gratipay.com](https://gratipay.com)